 30 Preset Kits and 10 User Kits

-The MPS-450 module contains 30 kits, I will demonstrate these in the video at the beginning of this blog.
-Almost all genres are represented and I am more impressed with one kit than the other, but overall the sounds sound good.
+The module of the MPS-450 contains 30 kits, which I demonstrate in the video at the beginning of this blog.
+Almost all genres are represented and I am more impressed by one kit than the other, but in general the sounds sound good.

 In addition to the 30 preset kits, there is room for composing your own kits with the 10 user kits.
 This gives you enough freedom to create your own kit of choice.